 - a) Hosting virtual campaign events such as Q&A sessions, meet & greets and other interactive activities.
-All campaign event information (date, time, and platform link) MUST be provided via email to the GEO 72-hours prior to the event. - b) Digital platforms such as Facebook, Instagram, Twitter, Snapchat, YouTube and TikTok are permitted. - c) Soliciting on walkways throughout the campus (see exceptions below as prohibited by CSULB Campus REGS). - d) Speaking/appearing at student organization meetings/events, only if permission is granted in advance by the organization's President or designee. - e) Speaking in classes only if permission is granted by the course Instructor. - f) Requesting any of the Residential College Senates for an opportunity to speak, appear or table at an event sponsored by the respective senates. - g) Tabling in designated areas outside any of the three dining halls upon the approval of the Housing & Residential Life Coordinators.
+All campaign event information (date, time, and platform link) MUST be provided via email to the GEO 72-hours prior to the event. - b) Digital platforms such as Facebook, Instagram, Twitter, Snapchat, YouTube and TikTok are permitted. - c) Soliciting on walkways throughout the campus (see exceptions below as prohibited by CSULB Campus REGS). - d) Speaking/appearing at student organization meetings/events, only if permission is granted in advance by the organization's President or designee. - e) Speaking in classes only if permission is granted by the course Instructor. - f) Requesting any of the Residential College Senates for an opportunity to speak, appear or table at an event sponsored by the respective senates. - g) Scheduling outdoor facilities as listed below: - 1.
+Two reservations, includes tabling reservation, per candidate are permitted for candidates not running as a part of a slate.
+For further information about reservations for slates, please see section VII on Slates. - 2.
+Candidates may begin booking reservations on Monday, February 27th, at the completion of all mandatory Candidates Meetings. - 3.
+Scheduling is available in four-hour blocks, between 8:30AM-5:00PM in these approved locations using one 6ft table, and two chairs: